 Muscle cramps need water not salt

-Some people believe that salt has to be replaced during hot weather or strenuous exercise to avoid muscle cramps.
+Some people believe that salt needs be replaced during hot weather or strenuous exercise to avoid muscle cramps.
 This is not correct.
 What you need to replace is water.

 The human body can happily survive on just one gram of salt a day, as hormones keep a check on sodium levels and make adjustments for hot weather.
 A genuine sodium shortage brought on by hot weather or exercise is extremely rare, even among hard-working athletes.